ebenezer2015/Loan_Decisioning_app/README.md

-This a loan decisioning app that helps user to decide which of the loan products is most cost effective and give justification as to while the product is the best.
-The code was built in python and deployed using streamlite.
+This a loan decisioning app that helps the users to decide which of the loan products is the most cost-effective and give justification as to which product is the best.
+The code was built in Python and deployed using Streamlite.